 Your BMI is only a general guideline in measuring your physical fitness.
 It is not an accurate measure of body fat percentage, and does not account for muscle mass, body composition, or bone density.

 It will be misleading indicator if you have a muscular frame, large-boned frame, or a dense body composition.
+A better measurement is the body fat calculator.

 Knowing your BMI is important if you want to generally know your fitness level.
 In many cases, it’s a pretty good predictor of your fitness level, as well as whether or not you are overweight, or a healthy weight.